 To determine your bounce rate, you can use this formula:

-Keep in mind that bounce rates of more than 50% can negatively impact on your conversion rates.
-At the end of the day, your result should be a sale, and if that’s not as per expectation, it’s time to analyze why.
+Keep in mind that bounce rates of more than 50% can negatively impact your conversion rates.
+Your result should be a sale, and if that’s not as expected, it’s time to analyze why.

-I’m sure after reading about eCommerce and it’s personalization time and again you must also be eager to learn about what really eCommerce personalization is and how it can contribute to lower your bounce rate.
+After reading about e-commerce and its personalization time and again, you must also be eager to learn what e-commerce personalization really is and how it can lower your bounce rate.